 Furthermore, the differential frequency measurement system has been set up using electronic components to evaluate the system.
 Several signal processing algorithms are developed and compared to acquire system output.
 The thermal stability of the differential system is also studied and temperature compensation is developed to improve system robustness.
 The portable electrical circuit involving the frequency measurement system is finally designed and evaluated.
 Such a sensor could serve as a key component in artificial skin or be equipped on the end of a surgical robotic arm in the future.

-Du, Xinyu, "Design and fabrication of a prototype aluminum nitride-based pressure sensor with finite element analysis and validation" (2012).
+Du, Xinyu, "Design and fabrication of a prototype aluminum nitride-based pressure sensor with finite element analysis and validation" (2011).
 Wayne State University Dissertations.
-Paper 408.
+408.